aws-samples/serverless-mail/ses-credential-rotation/manual-rotation/README.md

 aws s3api create-bucket --bucket cloudformation-code-12345
 ```

-Once created, open a terminal in the Manual Rotation Folder and run the aws cloudformation package command to package the Lambda functions and upload them to S3.
+Once created, open a terminal in the manual-rotation folder and run the aws cloudformation package command to package the Lambda functions and upload them to S3.
 This command will output an updated version of the template to the --output-template-file location

 ```
 aws cloudformation package --template-file sesmanualrotation.yaml --s3-bucket cloudformation-code-12345 --output-template-file sesmanualoutput.yaml